OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-10.md

 ## Joshua 10:36

-Then Joshua and all Israel with him went up from Eglon to Hebron and attacked it.
+Afterward, Joshua and all Israel with him went up from Eglon to Hebron and attacked it.

 ## Joshua 10:37